-- (1) The Chairman and CEO and the President and COO are also directors but do not receive fees for acting in their capacity as a director.
-In addition, being directors they are not eligible to receive RSUs. - (2) The Corporation calculated the grant date fair value of the RSUs granted in 2016-2018 based on the market price of the Corporation's shares on the date of the grant.
-The fair value of the grants is being amortized over the expected service periods estimated based on a weighted average probability assumption on the achievement of corporate objectives, linked to the vesting criteria. - (3) The Corporation used the Black-Scholes model as the methodology to calculate the grant date fair value for options that vest over time and relied on the following key assumptions and estimates for each calculation: Dividend yield nil; Expected volatility 55%-57%; Risk free rate of return 1.93%-2.38%; expected life of options 4.5-5 years.
-The Corporation chose this methodology because it is a recognized standard for such valuations. - (4) The Corporation pays a discretionary annual bonus as part of its compensation to executive officers and the amounts in this column reflect the bonus amounts that were paid or payable in the specified year. - (5) The bonus award reported in 2016 for Mr. Fronk included a bonus of US\$125,000 in respect of performance in 2015 but not payable until 2016.
-The bonus award reported in 2017 for Mr. Fronk included a bonus of US\$87,500 in respect of performance in 2016 but not payable until 2017.
-The bonus award reported in 2018 for Mr. Fronk included a bonus of US\$87,500 in respect of performance in 2016 but not payable until 2018 and a bonus of US\$150,000 in respect of performance in 2017 but not payable until 2018. - (6) The bonus award reported in 2017 for Mr. Layman included a bonus of US\$70,000 in respect of performance in 2016 but not payable until 2017.
-The bonus award reported in 2018 for Mr. Layman included a bonus of US\$70,000 in respect

-- of performance in 2016 but not payable until 2018 and a bonus of US\$125,000 in respect of performance in 2017 but not payable until 2018. - (7) The salary of each of Rudi Fronk, Jay Layman, William Threlkeld and Peter Williams are payable in US Dollars.
-The changes in salaries of these officers shown for 2016, 2017 and 2018 in the table above are solely as a result of the change in the CDN\$:US\$ exchange rate (their salaries in US\$ did not increase).
+- (1) The Chairman and CEO and the President and COO are also directors but do not receive fees for acting in their capacity as a director. - (2) The Corporation calculated the grant date fair value of the RSUs granted in 2017-2019 based on the market price of the Corporation's shares on the date of the grant.
+The fair value of the grants is being amortized over the expected service periods estimated based on a weighted average probability assumption on the achievement of corporate objectives, linked to the vesting criteria. - (3) The Corporation used the Black-Scholes model as the methodology to calculate the grant date fair value for options that vest over time and relied on the following key assumptions and estimates for each calculation: Dividend yield nil; Expected volatility 54%; Risk free rate of return 1.4%; expected life of options 5 years.
+The Corporation chose this methodology because it is a recognized standard for such valuations. - (4) The Corporation pays a discretionary annual bonus as part of its compensation to executive officers and the amounts in this column reflect the bonus amounts that were paid or payable in the specified year. - (5) The bonus award reported in 2017 for Mr. Fronk included a bonus of US\$87,500 in respect of performance in 2016 but not payable until 2017.
+The bonus award reported in 2018 for Mr. Fronk included a bonus of US\$87,500 in respect of performance in 2016 but not payable until 2018 and a bonus of US\$150,000 in respect of performance in 2017 but not payable until 2018.
+The bonus award reported in 2019 for Mr. Fronk included a bonus of US\$150,000 in respect of performance in 2018 but not payable until 2019. - (6) The bonus award reported in 2017 for Mr. Layman included a bonus of US\$70,000 in respect of performance in 2016 but not payable until 2017.
+The bonus award reported in 2018 for Mr. Layman included a bonus of US\$70,000 in respect of performance in 2016 but not payable until 2018 and a bonus of US\$125,000 in respect of performance in 2017 but not payable until 2018.
+The bonus award reported in 2019 for Mr. Layman included a bonus of US\$125,000 in respect of performance in 2018 but not payable until 2019 - (7) The salary of each of Rudi Fronk, Jay Layman, William Threlkeld and Peter Williams are payable in US Dollars.
+The changes in salaries of these officers shown for 2017, 2018 and 2019 in the table above are solely as a result of the change in the CDN\$:US\$ exchange rate (their salaries in US\$ did not increase).